A dramatic summer lightning storm stranded about 300 people at the top of Grouse Mountain on Tuesday night.

 The inconvenience was offset by some spectacular views of the storm, according to staff.
 With clouds low in the sky, guests on top of the mountain were at eye-level with the show.
 Forked lightning could be seen over the ocean, said Mike Bowman, a Grouse Mountain patrol manager who was on duty Tuesday night.

 "When there would be a big one, there would be kind of a cheer about it being spectacular . . . it would light up the sky, and the thunder would be quite loud," said Bowman.

 Richard Loat, founder of the charity event Five Hole for Food, had just done the Grouse Grind with his fiancée, Nicole van Zanten.
 They were planning to head back down in the tram to be back home in time for dinner.
 Up at the top of the Grind, the pair took in the view - and waited for the Skyride to re-open.

 "There was cloud cover all over Vancouver," said Loat.
 "You could sort of see the sunset over the clouds . . .
 There was lightning in the distance, but pretty quickly it came closer."

 The storm hit the Lower Mainland and Vancouver Island, knocking out power to around 17,000 homes.
-Two people, one from Coquitlam and the other from Surrey, were taken to hospital after being hit by lightning.
+Two people, one in Coquitlam and the other in Surrey, were taken to hospital after being hit by lightning.